Nesvilab/FragPipe/docs/tutorial_fragpipe.md

 | run_name_8.mzML | HDAC5_mut  | 2            |
 | run_name_9.mzML | HDAC5_mut  | 3            |

-**Note:** All negative controls should be labeled the same, as `Control`, even if you have negative controls generated under different conditions or in different cell lines.
+**Note:** All negative controls should be labeled the same, as `CONTROL`, even if you have negative controls generated under different conditions or in different cell lines.

 #### TMT/iTRAQ data